GwendolyneFreddy/Infinity-Animations/README.md

 - [9500-9510-9520] BG1 Animations for Exported PCs (t-bg1chars.tpa)
     - EE games compatibility: used new "*%ia-animationtype_bg1%*" variables to patch files according to the game.
     - Re-formated *t-bg1chars.txt* file entries to be more friendly readable.
-- [9600-9610-9620] BG1 Character Animations for Saved Games ()
+- [9600-9610-9620] BG1 Character Animations for Saved Games (t-bg1sav.tpa)
-    - Component hould no longer crash if :file_folder: \save or :file_folder: \mpsave folders do not exist (Thanks Sam for fixing it!).
+    - Component should no longer crash if :file_folder: \save or :file_folder: \mpsave folders do not exist (Thanks Sam for fixing it!).
     - EE games compatibility: used new "*%ia-animationtype_bg1%*" variables to patch files according to the game.
+    - Used new "*%low_0xnnnn%*" variables to define former _LOW animations ID removed by Infinity Animations.
-    - Re-formated *t-bg1.txt* file entries to be more friendly readable.
+    - Re-formated *t-gamlog.txt* and *t-savlog.txt* files entries to be more friendly readable.
-- [9900-9910] Saved Game Animation Fixer ()
+- [9900-9910] Saved Games Animations Fixer (t-savfix.tpa)
     - Component should no longer crash if :file_folder: \save or :file_folder: \mpsave folders do not exist.
-    - .
+    - Used new "*%low_0xnnnn%*" variables to define former _LOW animations ID removed by Infinity Animations.
-    - Re-formated *t-bg1.txt* file entries to be more friendly readable.
+    - Re-formated *t-savlog.txt* file entries to be more friendly readable.

 ##